rbnalexs/RbnAlexs/README.md

 <h1 align="center">Hello World</h1>
 <p>I program for both hobby and profession.
-It helps me when I can't sleep at night, and it obsesses me to materialize my idea into code.
-Sometimes, I can create an app in Kotlin for Android, and other times, I can build an exploit in Python, why not?
-If I want to be a Mr. Robot, I am, even though I have no idea about TCP/IP.
-I grew up, live, and will probably die doing this until an artificial intelligence absorbs my mind and I could live on some random cloud server on a random digital world, just like an episode of Black Mirror, y'know.
+It helps me when I can't sleep at night.
+It obsesses me to materialize my idea into code lines.
+Sometimes I can create an app in Kotlin for Android, and other times, I can build an exploit in Python, why not?
+If I wanna be like Mr. Robot, I'll be, even though I have no idea about TCP/IP works.
+I grew up, live, and will probably die doing this until an super artificial intelligence absorbs my mind and I could live on some random cloud server on a random digital world, just like an episode of Black Mirror, y'know.</p>

-I hate web design, but if the pay is good, maybe I'll reconsider.
-Whatever...</p>
+<p>I hate web design, but if you pay me well, maybe I'll reconsider. </p>

+<p>You can copy, save, replicate, and use any repository from here, just as Microsoft does without my explicit authorization.</p>
+<p>Whatever...</p>

 <p align:center>
     <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/>